-The Old Testament Lesson for this Sunday, July 7, 2019, is written in the Book of the Prophet Isaiah.
+The Old Testament lesson for this Sunday is written in the book of the Prophet Isaiah.
 The text is Isaiah 66:10-14 and is a portion of the LORD’s response to Isaiah’s prayer.
-Chapter 66 is divided into two main sections: verses 1-16, which is poetry, and verses 17-24 which is written in a prose style.
-Beginning in verse 7 we see an address to the “faithful” of Israel.
-The message is quite uplifting and indicates that the remnant has an amazing future as the people of God.
-Although the pericope begins with verse 10, the preacher may well want to begin with verse 7 which is the start of a specific section that uses the language of birthing, nursing and mothering.
-This progression is spelled out by R. Lessing in his Isaiah 56-66 commentary from the Concordia Commentary Series:
+Chapter 66 is divided into two main sections.
+There are verses 1-16, which are poetry, and verses 17-24, which are written in a prose style.
+Beginning in verse 7, we see an address to the “faithful” of Israel.
+The message is quite uplifting and indicates how the remnant has an amazing future as the people of God.
+Although the pericope begins with verse 10, the preacher may want to begin with verse 7 which is the start of a specific section using the language of birthing, nursing, and mothering.
+This progression is spelled out by Reed Lessing in his Isaiah 56-66 commentary from the Concordia Commentary Series:

-“This section’s movement is from the miraculous birth of the male Child, who is the Christ (66:7), to the birth of a land, a nation, and more children, which are the church (66:8).
-It continues with a celebration of God’s people (66:10), with his care for the church (66:11-12), and then with 66:13, where each child has grown and is still comforted by the church.”
-P. 488.
+“This section’s movement is from the miraculous birth of the male Child, who is the Christ (66:7), to the birth of a land, a nation, and more children, which are the Church (66:8).
+It continues with a celebration of God’s people (66:10), with His care for the Church (66:11-12), and then with 66:13, where each child has grown and is still comforted by the Church” (488).

-There seems little doubt that these verse were meant to be read/heard together.
-The barren womb motif is fulfilled as God provides the male Child, Jesus, from the barren womb (The Virgin Mary) and now the womb that bears children is that of the Bride of Christ, the Church.
-(Acts 2)
+There seems little doubt these verses were meant to be read/heard together.
+The barren womb motif is fulfilled as God provides the male child, Jesus, from the barren womb (the Virgin Mary) and now the womb which bears children is that of the Bride of Christ, the Church (Acts 2).

 Another interesting aspect of this text is recorded in verse 14 using the language of “flourishing bones” or “blossoming bones.”
 This points to an interesting connection in the Old Testament between bones and life.
-At first one would think that bones would strictly be associated with death, but in the Old Testament the most significant references to “bones” are associated with life and even resurrection from death.
-We see the first example when Adam refers to his helpmate, Eve, as “bone of my bones…” Eve has been newly fashioned from Adam’s rib—new life.
-None of the Passover Lamb’s bones are to be broken because they point to the Lamb of God whose bones were not broken on the cross—a life giving sacrifice.
-When a dead body is thrown into Elisha’s grave and comes in contact with the prophet’s bones it is resurrected to new life.
-In the famous “dry bones” passage from Ezekiel 37 the Spirit brings together the bones, fleshes them out and breathes life into them.
+At first, one might think bones would strictly be associated with death, but in the Old Testament the most significant references to “bones” are associated with life and even resurrection from death.
+We see the first example when Adam refers to his helpmate Eve as “bone of my bones” (Genesis 2:23).
+Eve has been newly fashioned from Adam’s rib - new life.
+None of the Passover Lamb’s bones are to be broken (Exodus 12:46) because they point to the Lamb of God whose bones were not broken on the Cross, a life-giving sacrifice.
+When a dead body is thrown into Elisha’s grave and comes in contact with the prophet’s bones it is resurrected to new life (2 Kings 13:21).
+In the famous “dry bones” passage from Ezekiel 37, the Spirit brings together the bones, fleshes them out, and breathes life into them.
 This bone/life motif was widely recognized by the Jewish community and is also found in Enoch, Baruch, etc. where bones sprout forth life.

-A note of appreciation to Reed Lessing and his insightful commentary on Isaiah 56-66.
+Again, a note of appreciation to Reed Lessing and his insightful commentary on Isaiah 56-66.
 This is an excellent resource for the preacher of these texts.

 66:10 שִׂמְחוּ root: שׂמח Qal, imperative: “to rejoice”